Mohan D. Nair: Contributions to the pharmaceutical industry

 Nair has served as a consultant and advisor to organisations that include government and private organisations on science & technology, as well as the World Health Organization.
 He was also a member on three pharmaceutical task forces: the Delegation to USSR, the High Power Delegation and the Task Forces for the Government of Andhra Pradesh, Gujarat, Kerala and Tamil Nadu.

 He served as a director on the boards of many pharmaceutical companies, and on various governing councils of academic entities, universities and medical research facilities, including the All-India Council of Technical Education, the Export Promotion Council of India.
 These roles include being president of the Indian Penicillin Manufacturers Association and a member of the executive committees of Organization of Pharmaceutical Producers of India and Indian Drug Manufacturers Association.

 Currently, Nair is a member of the central council of VHS Hospital in Chennai.
 He is also the chairman of the Bahuleyan Charitable Foundation, running their super specialty neurosurgical hospitals in Kerala.
 At the same time, he serves as an advisor to the Apollo Hospitals Educational & Research Foundation.

 He has also received awards for his contribution to the Indian pharmaceutical industry.

 Works

 Nair is the author of Indian Pharmaceutical Market Guide 1998 published by PJB Publications, London, and was a contributor to the textbook International Business Law published by ITP Washington.
 He has written over 80 publications in various national and international journals and has co-authored three books published by Academic Press, John Wiley & Sons, and Birkhauser respectively.
 He also holds several patents on new therapeutic agents.
+He has written five books, among them: "Fifty Years in the Indian Pharmaceutical Industry" (2019), and "Thank You God for a Life to Remember" (2024), a memoir detailing Nair's 95-year life and career.

+Personal life

+Dr. Nair was born in 1929 in Kerala, India.
+He has two children with his wife Vijaya Nair, Sheila and Vinod, and six grandchildren.